JoseLHernandez11/JoseLHernandez11.github.io/README.md

 # JoseLHernandez11.github.io
 This will be my online portfolio in order to hopefully gain attention of companies and possible internship opportunities.
 This website is an extension as to what I learned when I assisted in CSUF Theta Tau website development.
+I hope to continue my search of knowledge and to gain opportunities through my works.